trynova/website/pages/blog/internals-of-nova-part-2.md

 Shapes are usually fairly large data structures, as they take up responsibility for much of the complex and dynamic parts of JavaScript objects.
 Increasing their number without limit is generally not a good idea.
-We could still bring down the size of an individual object even more to only 8 bytes by moving both the properties length and `PropertyCapacityExtensibility` data points into the `Shape`, at the cost of needing more `Shape` variants.
+We can slim down Shapes and somewhat limit their number by eg. moving the `extensible` flag and/or the `CAP` value of the Shape into the index part itself at the cost of supporting a smaller maximum number of Shapes in the engine.

 And as with Arrays, Nova's Objects are currently not yet split into slices like this.
 It is also not guaranteed that it makes sense to split all of the fields